 - Arthotel ANA Enzian: This hotel is a little further from the centre of Vienna, but it’s only a five-minute walk from the Belvedere.
 If you take the tram, it’s also just a five-minute ride to Old Town.
 The hotel itself is clean, and guests seem to love the free breakfast.

-✔ Best area to stay for pubs & shopping
+✔ Best district to stay in Vienna for pubs & shopping

 Neubau is known as one of the youngest, most liberal districts, due to its large student population.
-It’s also a popular destination for families and nightlife.
+Also known as 7th District, Neubau also a popular destination for families and nightlife.

 Landstrasse is not the only shopping district in Vienna.
 Neubau also offers a wide selection of stores.
 During the day, you may enjoy taking a trip to the ZOOM Children’s Museum and other family-friendly destinations.
 At night, you can explore the vibrant nightlife and the dozens of pubs in the area.

 Neubau is a central district with its own selection of museums and historic sites.
-Some of the most visited sites include the Volkstheater and the Museumquartier.
+Some of the most visited sites include the Volkstheater and the Museumsquartier.

 Volkstheater (People’s Theater) was founded in 1889 and still holds public performances.
 You can often find plays, operas, and musicals throughout the year.